Chaduke/paddles_balls_blocks_walls/README.md

 This repository will serve as both a learning hub for those who wish to get a closer look at how I'm accomplishing this task, and as a way to check on my progress.

-At the current stage I'm using the Godot engine, and I'm in the process of learning its intracacies.
+At the current stage I'm using the Godot engine, and I'm in the process of learning its intricacies.

 Here are some links to the various people / places I mentioned: